Motorcycle Roadworthy Certificates (RWC)

 If your motorcycle passes a roadworthy test the first time, the cost for the roadworthy will only be $199*.
 If however it doesn’t pass you have 7 days to carry out the required repairs and the re-inspection is free.

-Call us to book in your roadworthy certificate on 03 9351 0055
+You can Call us to book in for your Roadworthy Certificate or Inspection & Report on 03 9351 0055 or

 The RWC Test